forestgrape/coronavirus/index.md

 <p id="transmission-models">--------</p>

-# Transmission of Sars-CoV-2 with Focus on a Proposed Dry Form Transmission
+# Transmission of Betacoronaviruses with Focus on Sars-CoV-2 and a Proposed Dry Form Transmission

 <p id="abstract-transmissions">-----</p>